hajschroeder/office-scheduler/LOG.md

 # Monday 9/12
 ### 10:00 am start day
 ### 11:00 am useEffect research
-### 1:30 am research in useReduce, refactor practice project to incorporate both useEffect and useReduce
+### 1:30 pm research in useReduce, refactor practice project to incorporate both useEffect and useReduce
+### 3:45 pm successfully built a practice application in another document.
+The application has custom UI styling components (Card and Button).
+Users are brought to a log in page.
+Email and password must be valid.
+Valid log ins will then be brought to a page that contains a field to post and delete their status as well as a log out button.
+All functionality is working.
+Very rough draft of applicaiton.
+No authentication.
+Approx halfway to an unimpressive MVP